 Sara has leadership experience both financially and operationally with a focus upon developing and commercialising life science products.
 She was the CEO of LungLife AI a diagnostic company for early stage lung cancer.
 Prior to that she was with Bruin Biometrics, a LA-based medical device company as EVP Business Operations and previously CFO.
 In her role at Exosome Diagnostics, a venture-backed personalised medicine company the focus was upon the development of non-invasive liquid biopsy diagnostics in cancer and the company was successfully sold to Bio-Techne Corporation in 2018.
 She was previously CFO at AusAm Biotechnologies developing diagnostics in kidney disease.
-Prior to working in the US, she worked for British Telecom in London in business development and strategy.
+Sara is also CCO of Kantaro Biosciences, a joint venture between Renalytix and Mount Sinai for the commercialisation of COVID-19 antibody testing.Prior to working in the US, she worked for British Telecom in London in business development and strategy.